avishka95/microservice-aks-demo/README.md

-#### Build Image
+#### Build Image & Deploy Microservices

+Run microservice-aks-demo/microservice-kubernetes-demo/docker-build.sh.

+This scrupt will perform the following actions.
-Run microservice-aks-demo/microservice-kubernetes-demo/docker-build.sh to build and push the images to the container registry
+- build the images and push it to the container registry.

-#### Deploy Helm Chart

-Run `helm install cw cw -n cw` to deploy the microservices
+- install the hel chart to deploy the microservices

+Once the script is executed successfully, login to the kuberenets cluster and list the services in `cw` namespace.

+`kubectl get services -n cw`

+Copy the apache service's EXTERNAL-IP.
+To access the web page go to `http://EXTERNAL-IP:80`